Teach Beside Me

 This post may contain affiliate links.

 Have you ever wondered how to clean pennies?
 Cleaning copper pennies can be a lot of fun for kids!
-You can turn them from a dull brown to bright and shiny.
+You can turn the coin from a dull brown to bright and shiny.
+Get out your tarnished coins & let’s get going!

 Penny Science Experiment: What Cleans Pennies Best?